 More than just torrents

 If you want to download more than just torrents, you can use their supported file hosting servers which are Mediafire, Uptobox or Hugefiles and add a file from these servers directly with a link to it.
 Mediafire is cloud storage like a Google Drive or OneDrive.
-Uptobox is unusual file share that allows you to share your file with your friends via a link, which is almost the same service as Hugefiles.
-All of these are accessible via a direct link, which could make you think that downloading it via this service is waste of time, but using Filesloop allows you to store these files in cloud storage for 30 days, which is great for flexibility.
+Uptobox is unusual file share that allows you to share your file with your friends via a link.
+It is almost the same service as Hugefiles.
+All of these are accessible via a direct link, which could make you think that downloading via this service is waste of time.
+However, using Filesloop allows you to store these files in cloud storage for 30 days, which is great for flexibility.
 As we said before, you can access your account on many devices and thus you can download the one file on all of them if you need it.

 Torrent downloading process

-Filesloop allows you to can add torrents to your account via magnet links, direct links or with an upload of the .torrent file.
+Filesloop allows adding torrents to your account via magnet links, direct links or with an upload of the .torrent file.
 Magnet links usually are the slowest ones from this list.
 After adding your torrent their client will fetch it for you.
 Fetching stands for the actual download using torrent technology.
 But we know that you care about the speed of it, which depends on something called seeds.
 Seeding is an activity when other users on the BitTorrent network share parts of their completed file with others until they also complete their files.
-This sharing is the backbone of the whole torrenting and if a file has zero seeds that there is nobody to share it with you, which means you can not download it.
+This sharing is the backbone of the whole torrenting.
+If a file has zero seeds that means nobody can share it with you, which means you can not download it.
 Torrenting is different than normal downloading.

 Bigger internet projects use a network of servers which creates more starting points for your postman.
 This is a solution to have good download speed on almost any location.
 As we said, Europeans can have a good download speed, the only thing that can slow it down (because the geographical distance is not that big deal in this case) is their internet provider.
 If you are from North America or East Asia, brace yourself for slower speeds.
 The Farthest locations have a bigger drop in their speed reliability which is a big issue for Brazil or Australia.